-She subsequently completed the Thanatology program at The College of New Rochelle Graduate School, where she did extensive research in the area of childhood and adolescent bereavement under the supervision of her mentor Dr. Kenneth J. Doka.
-Her current professional memberships include ADEC (Association for Death Education and Counseling – Certified in Thanatology), and the ACA (American Counseling Association).
-She is a founding board member of the National Alliance for Grieving Children.
+I subsequently completed the post graduate Thanatology certificate program at The College of New Rochelle Graduate School, where I did extensive research in the area of childhood and adolescent bereavement under the supervision of my mentor Dr. Kenneth J. Doka.
+My current professional memberships include ADEC (Association for Death Education and Counseling – Certified in Thanatology), and the ACA (American Counseling Association).
+I am one of the founders of the National Alliance for Grieving Children.

 I served (2003-2008) as a member of the Adjunct Faculty of The College of New Rochelle Graduate School , where I was an Internship Supervisor of all students in the Gerontology/Thanatology program.
 I have previously served as a provider for both the New York State Child Care Educational Incentive Program and P.A.S.E.
 (Partnership for After School Education), conducting workshops and trainings throughout the state.